fprasx/unlocked/mdbook/src/code/reclaim/hazptr.md

 # Hazard Pointers

-The idea of hazard pointers is to _protect_ memory addresses from deallocation.
+The idea of hazard pointers is to _protect_ memory addresses from reclamation.
 At any moment in time, we have a list of addresses that are not safe to reclaim.
-We can store the addresses in a data structure like a concurrent linked lists; I think this is what `haphazard` [uses](https://docs.rs/haphazard/latest/src/haphazard/domain.rs.html#759-768).
+We can store the addresses in a data structure like a concurrent linked list; I think this is what `haphazard` [uses](https://docs.rs/haphazard/latest/src/haphazard/domain.rs.html#759-768).

 Whenever we want to access a pointer, we access it through a _hazard pointer_.
-When we access through a hazard pointer, the address we are accessing gets added to the list of addresses to protect.
-When the hazard pointer get's dropped, or we explicitly disassociate the hazard pointer from the underlying raw pointer, the protection ends.
+Accessing through a hazard pointer adds the address we are accessing to the list of addresses to protect.
+When the hazard pointer gets dropped, or we explicitly disassociate the hazard pointer from the underlying raw pointer, the protection ends.

-So why is this list important?
-When we are done with an object, we _retire_ it.
-By retiring the pointer, we are agreeing to not use it anymore.
-Any thread that is already accessing it can continue to do so, but there can be not _new_ readers/writers.
+So why is the `Protected` list important?
+When we are done with an object, we _retire_ it, marking it for eventual reclamation.
+By retiring the pointer, we agree to not use it anymore.
+Any thread that is already accessing it can continue to do so, but there can be no _new_ readers/writers.

-Every once in a while, the `Domain`, which holds the hazard pointers will go through the `Retired` list.
-For each pointer, the `Domain` checks whether that pointer is protected by reading the `Protected` list.
-If the pointer isn't protected, the `Domain` deallocates it.
+Every once in a while, the `Domain`, which holds the hazard pointers, will go through the `Retired` list.
+For each pointer on this list, the `Domain` checks whether the pointer is protected by reading the `Protected` list.
+If the pointer isn't protected, the `Domain` reclaims the object it points to (deallocating the pointer).
 If it is protected, the `Domain` does not reclaim it, because someone is using it.
 In this way, we prevent pointers in use from being deallocated, but those out of use are deallocated.

 ## An example

-Hazard pointers are pretty complicated, so here's a visual example that I hope helps.
+Hazard pointers are pretty complicated, so here's a visual example that I hope
+helps:

 ```
 Protected: [1<0x22>]